 - The abstract body can have up to 1,000 words and should be clear, concise, and written in English with correct spelling and good sentence structure.
 Sub-headings can be used to divide the text into sections.

 - Mathematical symbols and equations can be typed in or embedded as images.

 - You should not include more than 6 figures.
-The figure caption must be embedded in the image.
 Each figure must not exceed a max. resolution of 1500 x 1500 px and a max. file size of 2 MB.
 Only .jpg and .png files are accepted for the images.
 Please note that file extensions must be lower-case letters (e.g., .jpg instead of .JPG).
 It is not possible to copy & paste images from another document into the submission form.
 Images have to be selected individually via the submission form interface.

 - Abstracts should be carefully compiled and thoroughly checked, in particular with regard to the list of authors, before submission in order to avoid last-minute changes.